neillturner/kitchen-verifier-serverspec/README.md

 A Test Kitchen Serverspec Verifer without having to transit the Busser layer.

-This is a first version.
-Currently it only supports running serverspec remotely on the server.
+This supports running supports running serverspec but remotely on the server and locally on your workstation.
-It could be easily enhanced to run serverspec locally on your workstation.
-Also the installs don't cover all the possible options yet.
+In the next version runners will be supported to provide logic to run serverspec initially supporting ansiblespec.

 ## Installation